G-Research/consuldotnet/README.md

 The Status endpoints are used to get information about the status of the Consul cluster.
 This information is generally very low level and not often useful for clients.

+### Token

+The Token endpoint is used to create, update, clone, delete and read ACL Tokens

 ### Additional Functions